-Vlaco npo is the reference centre in Flanders in relation to composting and digestion, both centralised and at home.
+Vlaco npo is the reference centre in Flanders in relation to composting and anaerobic digestion, both centralised (industrial scale) and at local level (e.g. home composting).

 Since 2004 Vlaco npo is responsible for the quality control of all treatments of biowaste (from households and industry).
 The different treatments are composting, digestion and biothermal heating.
 This is illustrated in the figure below.